Officials: 3 arrested in home invasion; 2 victims arrested after body found buried in Virginia - NewsBreak

 Three people were arrested after a home invasion in Glouchester, Virginia.
 Two of the victims of the home invasion allegedly had killed and buried a man two days prior.

-When officers arrived at the house, it appeared that armed suspects had forced their way into the house.
-The suspect’s car left the scene but returned when deputies were in the area.
-Officers stopped the car.

-The three people in the car were identified as Kathryn Elizabeth Wright, David Isisah Ford, and a 17-year-old, according to authorities .
-Multiple firearms were located in the car and all three were arrested.
+The three people in the car were identified as Kathryn Elizabeth Wright, David Isisah Ford, and a 17-year-old juvenile, according to authorities .
+Multiple firearms were also located in the car and all three were arrested.

 During the investigation, Gloucester County Sheriff’s Office learned that Kayron Tyrone Long, 36, was missing from the home invasion house.

-Gloucester County Sheriff’s Office ’s Criminal Investigations Division learned that victims of the home invasion, identified as Edward Lee Hodges and Winfrey Carlton Henry Jr., were allegedly involved in Long’s disappearance.
+Gloucester County Sheriff’s Office ’s Criminal Investigations Division learned that victims of the home invasion - Edward Lee Hodges and Winfrey Carlton Henry Jr. - were allegedly involved in the disappearance of Long.

-Authorities say it appears that Long was murdered inside the same house of the home invasion on Feb.
-10.

-The Office of the Chief Medical Examiner on Monday confirmed the body was Long.

-Investigators said that Hodges and Henry have both been charged in Long’s death.
+Investigators said that Hodges and Henry have both been charged with Long’s death.

 Ford was charged with breaking and entering with the intent of committing an assault while armed, using a firearm while committing a felony, armed robbery, malicious wounding, and larceny with a firearm, for the home invasion, according to WVEC .